Abia group faults declaration of Obingwa/Osisioma/Ugwunagbo Federal Constituency results

 By Johnbosco Agbakwuru

-A socio-cultural organization under the aegis of Obingwa Concerned Citizens, OCC, has kicked against the decision of the Independent National Electoral Commission, INEC, to announce results of the elections in Obingwa/Osisioma/Ugwunagbo Federal Constitituency of Abia State when most areas were yet to exercise their franchise.
+A socio-cultural organization under the aegis of Obingwa Concerned Citizens, OCC, has kicked against the decision of the Independent National Electoral Commission, INEC, to announce the results of the elections in Obingwa/Osisioma/Ugwunagbo Federal Constituency of Abia State when most areas were yet to exercise their franchise.

-But it has also called people of the constitituency to remain calm in the midst of what it described as insensitivity perpetrated by the INEC during the Presidential and National Assembly elections that took place on Saturday, February 25, 2023 assuring them that “there is no cause for alarm.”
+But it has also called people of the constituency to remain calm in the midst of what it described as insensitivity perpetrated by the INEC during the Presidential and National Assembly elections that took place on Saturday, February 25, 2023, assuring them that “there is no cause for alarm.”

 Accusing INEC of carrying out an assignment against the will of the people, the Obingwa Concerned Citizens, assured the people that their mandate cannot be stolen through the backdoor.